OSGConnect/connectbook/start/software/compiling-applications.md

 your software.
 There may also be additional environment variables that will need to be defined or modified for software compilation, this information should be provided in the installtion instructions of your software.
-For any libraries added to `LIBRARY_PATH` before software compilation, you'll likely also need to add these same libraries to your `LD_LIBRARY_PATH` as a step in your job's executable bash script before executing your software.
+For any libraries added to `LIBRARY_PATH` before software compilation, you'll also need to add these same libraries to your `LD_LIBRARY_PATH` as a step in your job's executable bash script before executing your software.

-The Octopus complilation example below includes an example of installing and using user-installed libraries for software compilation and execution.

 The [distributed environment modules system](https://support.opensciencegrid.org/support/solutions/articles/12000048518) available on OSG Connect also provides several commonly used software libraries